 ACTION NEEDED!

-In advance of our arrival in DC on February 29, we need YOU to write in and call your representatives to tell them we’re coming, and to let them know you want them to pay attention, and particularly to attend the Congressional Briefing, Macular Degeneration: Research, Treatments, and Community Needs, to be held February 29, from 12-1PM ET in Rayburn Room 2045
+In advance of our arrival in DC on February 25, we need YOU to write in and call your representatives to tell them we’re coming, and to let them know you want them to pay attention, and particularly to attend the Congressional Briefing (topic, time, and location TBA).

 Write Your Representatives!

-Write in advance of our arrival in DC on Feb 29th to let them know we’re coming and you want their support on AMD issues!
-Click the button to customize a form letter.
+Write in advance of our arrival in DC on Feb 25th to let them know we’re coming and you want their support on AMD issues!
+Click the button to customize a form letter. **LINK IS DISABLED WHILE WE UDPATE FOR 2025.
+PLEASE SIGN UP FOR EMAIL NOTIFICATIONS ABOVE AND YOU’LL BE NOTIFIED WHEN IT’S TIME TO TAKE ACTION!

 Call Your Representatives!